 Research

-Jeella Acedo, PhD – Assistant Professor
+Jeella Acedo, PhD – Associate Professor

 My research program is on the discovery and characterization of peptide antimicrobials.
 Research projects involve interdisciplinary fields (i.e., biochemistry, analytical chemistry, molecular biology, microbiology, natural products research, and bioinformatics).
 Students who are interested in doing research projects should contact me at jacedo@mtroyal.ca.
 Applicants must have completed BCEM 2201 (General Biochemistry) and preferably BCEM 3201 (Protein Biochemistry).
 Please submit a copy of your CV, transcript, and cover letter highlighting your career goals and research interests.